dantwining/dantwining.github.io/random/sharing-scanned-files-with-a-raspberry-pi.md

 ---
 layout: page
-title:  "Sharing scanned files with a Raspberry Pi"
 ---

 With multiple children on multiple devices, and just one scanner, I recently set up a Raspberry Pi to share scanned files across my home network.